Lombard Bank

 Lombard Bank Malta Plc is one of Malta's major banks, together with Bank of Valletta, HSBC Bank Malta and APS Bank.
-The Government of Malta through the National Development and Social Fund (NDSF) owns 49.1% percent of the bank.
+The Government of Malta through the National Development and Social Fund (NDSF) owns 49.1% of the bank.
 It acquired these shares from the now defunct Cyprus Popular Bank.
 Over 1,200 shareholders, and investment funds, hold the remaining shares.
-The Bank has a 71.5% stake in MaltaPost plc., the Maltese national postal operator.
+The bank has a 71.5% stake in MaltaPost plc., the Maltese national postal operator.

 Branches

-The Bank operates a network of 7 branches in Malta and Gozo with its Head Office at Spinola Palace in 67 Republic Street, Valletta.
-These branches are located in:
+The bank operates a network of seven branches in Malta and Gozo, with its head office at Spinola Palace in 67 Republic Street, Valletta.
+The branches are located in: